rathnayakamekhala-web/rathnayakamekhala/README.md

 📧 Email: <a href="mailto:rashminavodya7@gmail.com">rashminavodya7@gmail.com</a><br><br>

-💼 LinkedIn: <a href="https://www.linkedin.com/in/rashmi-navodya-ba4705311" target="_blank">
+💼 LinkedIn: <a href="www.linkedin.com/in/mekala-rathnayake-89a0a4390" target="_blank">
-linkedin.com/in/rashmi-navodya
+linkedin.com/in/mekala-rathnayake
 </a><br><br>

-🌐 GitHub: <a href="https://github.com/rashmi749" target="_blank">
-github.com/rashmi749
 </a>

 </p>